dieineb/CNNBrainTumorXception/README.md

 # CNNBrainTumorXception
-Feature extraction with a pretrained model Feature extraction:
+Feature extraction with a pretrained model:

 Feature extraction consists of using the representations learned by a previously trained model to extract interesting features from new samples.
 These features are